Maurice972/Maurice972/README.md

 One of my strengths is the ability to connect dots by leveraging knowledge from various fields in which I have worked.
 This interdisciplinary approach allows me to bring unique perspectives and insights to my coding projects.
 By drawing upon diverse experiences, I can contribute a well-rounded and holistic approach to problem-solving.

-I am excited to continue expanding my expertise in coding, exploring the possibilities of web 3.0 and blockchain, and making meaningful contributions to this rapidly evolving field.
+I am excited to continue expanding my expertise in coding, exploring the possibilities of web 3.0 and blockchain, making meaningful contributions to this rapidly evolving field.

 #